 - 4) Public comments for non-agenda items.

 - 5) Presentations:

 - 5.1) None at this time.

 - 6) Action Items Consent Calendar (The public shall have an opportunity to comment on any action item on the Consent Calendar as the Consent Calendar is considered collectively by the Board of Directors prior to action being taken.)

-- 6.1) Approval of minutes of regular meeting held March 9, 2020.
+- 6.1) Approval of minutes of regular meeting held May 11, 2020.

-- 6.2) Payment of bills for March 23, 2020.
+- 6.2) Payment of bills for May 26, 2020.

 - Action Items Action Calendar (The public shall have an opportunity to comment on any action item as each item is considered by the Board of Directors prior to action being taken.)

-- 7.1) None.
+- 7.1) Consideration and possible action on authorization of the following conferences, seminars, and training sessions for Board and staff attendance within budget amounts previously approved in the 2020 Budget:

+- a) None at this time.

 - 8) Information Items:

 - 8.1) Reports of Directors:

 - a) Meetings; Standing Committee/Assignment Reports; General Report.

 - 8.2) Report of General Manager.

-- a) March 2020 written report of activities through February 2020.
+- a) May 2020 written report of activities through April 2020.

+- b) Status on office remodel.
+(Assistant General Manager Ly/Engineering/Grant Manager Rogers)

+- c) Effects of COVID-19 event.
+(Finance Manager Williams)

 - 8.3) Report of General Counsel.

 - 9) Board members' requests for future agenda items.

 - 10) Adjournment.